doitdiy-ai/pi-boot-and-encrypt/README.md

 - After you're logged in, type:

   > cryptroot-unlock
-- It'll ask your for the unlock passphrase that originally entered during the third boot phase.
+- It'll ask for the unlock passphrase that you originally entered during the third boot phase.
 After that, it'll unlock the main file system and reboot.
 - When the reboot completes, you can SSH in:

   > ssh pi<span>@</span>raspi8gb.lan